 Aim for low ground to fall faster

 Okay, you can’t actually fall faster, but your glider will always open a set level above the ground.
 If you’re falling over a mountain or building it’ll open sooner than if you’re aiming for a flat patch.
-Wherever you want to land always aim for the nearest low point on the map and then fly to your chosen location.
-That way your glider will pop as close to the ground as possible, minimising your landing time.
+Wherever you want to land, always aim for the nearest low point on the map and then fly to your chosen location.
+That way your glider will pop as close to the ground as possible, minimising your landing time so you can get moving quicker.

 Head for remote places to avoid a fight when you land

-You might notice an explosion of people jumping the bus the first second they can, or clouds of gliders all converging on places like Tilted Towers.
-You also notice 50 players dead before the first circle appears.
+You might notice an explosion of people jumping the bus the first second they can, or clouds of gliders all converging on places like Neo Tilted.
+You'll also notice that often 50 players are dead before the first circle appears.
 If you want to live, avoid the crowds.
-Generally you need buildings if you want chests but look for houses on their own, or gas stations by the road away from built up areas like Retail Row or Pleasant Park.
-A lot of people overlook these smaller locations so you can have the run of the place if you’re lucky and grab all the gear you need undisturbed.
+Generally you need buildings if you want chests but look for houses on their own, or gas stations by the road away from built up areas like Mega Mall or Pleasant Park.
+A lot of people overlook these smaller locations, so you can have the run of the place if you’re lucky and grab all the gear you need undisturbed.

 Jump later to survive longer